Municipal Bond Insurance: The Basics

 Do I need municipal bond insurance?

-"How well do I know the municipality’s fiscal condition and the structure of the bond?"
-Insured bonds have been pre-selected for soundness by the guarantor.
-Guarantors back up their opinions with an obligation to pay interest and principal from their own capital if the issuer fails to do so.
+"How well do I know the municipality's fiscal condition and the structure of the bond?"
+Assured Guaranty insured bonds have been pre-selected for soundness by the guarantor’s trained underwriters.
+In general, each bond must be of investment grade quality before it is insured, and it must meet additional criteria based on the bond structure and other factors.
 Additionally, by choosing insured municipal bonds, you gain the benefit of a professional surveillance staff whose job is to keep tabs on the issuers of the insured bonds.
 In many cases, these professionals spot trouble ahead of time and can call upon, or even require, the municipality to take remedial steps before a default looms.
+And unlike rating agencies, guarantors back up their opinions with an obligation to pay interest and principal from their own capital if the issuer fails to do so.

-"Would I be able to tolerate a drop in market value, or even the potential inability to sell my bonds, if a municipal issuer’s financial condition deteriorated?"
+"Would I be able to tolerate a drop in market value, or even the potential inability to sell my bonds, if a municipal issuer's financial condition deteriorated?"
 Although bond insurance does not guarantee a particular market value or liquidity, distressed issuers’ bonds insured by highly rated guarantors have historically held their trading value better than comparable uninsured issues.
-For example, insured Louisiana bonds lost far less market value than uninsured bonds after Hurricane Katrina.
+For example, insured Louisiana bonds lost far less market value than uninsured bonds after Hurricane Katrina and, more recently, Puerto Rico bonds insured by Assured Guaranty traded near par value while comparable uninsured bonds were deeply discounted.

 "If a municipality missed one or more interest or principal payments, could I afford to be without the cash flow for a number of years until I could obtain a recovery?"
-If a municipality cannot make a scheduled payment on an insured bond when it is due, the bond insurer is obligated to make prompt payment in full.
-The value of this benefit has been evident during the prolonged efforts to resolve the incinerator debt problems in Harrisburg, Pennsylvania, where insured bondholders have continued to receive full and uninterrupted payments of principal and interest when due, even when the issuer has failed to pay.
+If the issuer of an insured municipal bond cannot make a scheduled interest or principal payment when it is due, the bond insurer is obligated to make prompt payment in full to the paying agent or trustee.
+The value of this benefit was evident during the prolonged efforts to resolve the incinerator debt problems in Harrisburg, Pennsylvania, as well as during Detroit’s bankruptcy and Puerto Rico’s defaults.
+In these and other cases, insured bondholders continued to receive full and uninterrupted payments of principal and interest when due, even when the issuer failed to pay.

 How are bond insurers regulated?